 Right you are.
 In fact, coffee has once been classified as a nootropic drug – but I bet you didn’t know that.
-L-theanine, which is mostly found in the tea you brew, is a nootropic as well (read more).
+L-theanine, which is mostly found in the tea you brew, is a nootropic as well.
 There are many things we use or ingest that classify as a smart drug, we simply don’t know it.
 And what you do not know doesn’t scare you right?

 Modafinil, Noopept, Provigil, and other well-known smart drugs are feared because people simply understand based on what they know.
 Caffeine, on the other hand, is well-accepted and popular despite the fact that it is a nootropic too.
 At the end of the day, ignorance is bliss – but it’s not safe at all times.
 Knowing exactly what you take, what you ingest to your body, and studying it carefully is the only surefire way you can keep yourself safe.

 Again, nootropic does not equal narcotic.
 Although there are smart drugs that are classified as “high-risk” like marijuana, that doesn’t mean all of them are equally dangerous.

-Why Should I Even Get Into Nootropic Meds?
+Why Should I Even Get Into Nootropics?

 Just to be clear, nobody is forcing you to try out smart drugs – nor to take them on a regular basis.
 It’s still your choice.
 It’s all really up to what meets your needs best.
 But you may want to consider taking these meds under the following conditions:

 - You have a sleep-wake disorder (e.g. Narcolepsy)

 - You have volatile mood changes and it gets in the way of your daily tasks.

 - You experience extreme levels of stress and fatigue frequently and it gets in the way of your work.

 - You have a prescription from the doctor.